-Located in Whangaparoa, 50 kilometres (31.1 miles) north of central Auckland, Shakespear Regional Park is New Zealand’s most visited open sanctuary.
-With a strong focus on conservation and farming, the park provides a pest-free habitat for endangered wildlife – to an extent that even dogs aren’t permitted in it.
+At the tip of the Whangaparaoa Peninsula, 50km (30mi) north of Central Auckland, Shakespear Regional Park is the most visited and accessible open sanctuary in the region.
+With a focus on conservation and farming, the park provides a pest-free habitat for endangered wildlife – to the extent that dogs and other pets aren’t permitted here.

 Great Barrier Island

 Also known as Aotea, Great Barrier Island is the sixth-largest island in New Zealand.
 Along with featuring the only multi-day wilderness walk in the Auckland region (the Aotea Track), the Great Barrier Island is also home to an array of spectacular beaches and was the first island in the world to hold Dark Sky Sanctuary status.